svaneke/weltraum/README.md

 ## History

-* April 2021: Created the digital font
+* April 2021: Digital font based on the sketch
-* 2018: Found that old sketchbook again
+* 2018: Sketchbook recovered
-* 2005: Idea and first sketch, probably in a boring class lesson.
+* 2005: Idea and first sketch when in school